mohd-arz/vrv_rbac/readme.md

 ## Other Similar Demo
-(Next.js) roles for buyer and seller, not well established..
-[Visit the live application](https://adoptapet-kappa.vercel.app/) -- [GitHub](https://github.com/mohd-arz/adoptapet)
+(Next.js) roles for buyer and seller, not well established (using next-auth) [Visit the live application](https://adoptapet-kappa.vercel.app/) -- [GitHub](https://github.com/mohd-arz/adoptapet)